2025 Alba Party leadership election: Background

 The Alba Party is a pro independence party which broke away from the Scottish National Party.
-The party gained prominence when the SNP–Green coalition broke down in early 2024.
+It was led by former First Minister of Scotland Alex Salmond until his death in 2024.
+The party saw media attention when the SNP–Green coalition broke down in early 2024, with defector MSP Ash Regan as a potential deciding vote on a no-confidence motion.

 The party defined itself as advocating a more radical strategy for independence.
-The party contested the 2021 Scottish Parliament election and the 2024 United Kingdom general election but won no seats.
-Following the death of Alex Salmond, the future of the party looked uncertain.
-The party has reportedly been affected by internal conflict since his death.
+They contested the 2021 Scottish Parliament election and the 2024 United Kingdom general election but won no seats.
+After Salmond's death, the future of the party looked uncertain, with one pollster suggesting it was the end for the party.
+The party was reportedly affected by internal conflict after his death.

-Ahead of the 2026 Scottish Parliament election, the Alba Party made some gains in opinion polling.
+Ahead of the 2026 Scottish Parliament election, the Alba Party made gains in some opinion polls.
 One poll put them on 7% of the list vote, under which they would be predicted to receive eight list MSPs.
 In this scenario, Alba would be projected to be part of a pro-independence majority in the parliament.

 Schedule

 Alba general secretary Chris McEleny announced he would stand down to ensure Salmond's successor would be "free to run the party differently".
-He stood for deputy leader despite being suspended from the party for "gross misconduct".
-The other candidate for deputy leader is former MP for Kirkcaldy and Cowdenbeath Neale Hanvey.
+He stood for depute leader despite being suspended from the party for "gross misconduct".
+The other candidate for depute leader was former MP for Kirkcaldy and Cowdenbeath Neale Hanvey.

 Nominations to stand for leader and deputy leader of the party closed on 2 March.
 The leadership election is expected to conclude at their party conference in March.
 Party members will vote for the new leadership.
-The new leader and deputy leader will be announced on 26 March ahead of the party conference in Edinburgh from 28 to 29 March.
+The new leader and deputy leader were announced on 26 March ahead of the party conference in Edinburgh from 28 to 29 March.